 - Credit scoring from TransUnion, D&B and Experian

 - Whether the account pays on time or late and by how many days

-A color scale of credit quality pops up when searching for a company on Anytime Collect, and automated emails or text reminders are sent based on the status of customer invoices.
+A color scale of credit quality pops up when searching for a company on Lockstep Collect, and automated emails or text reminders are sent based on the status of customer invoices.

-Anytime Collect, a leader in cloud-based credit and collection platforms, provides automated solutions for managing credit.
-Anytime Collect is an experienced software partner that can help you navigate the challenges of credit risk in the new normal.
+Lockstep Collect, a leader in cloud-based credit and collection platforms, provides automated solutions for managing credit.
+Lockstep Collect is an experienced software partner that can help you navigate the challenges of credit risk in the new normal.